 Soberocity could be a great solution for you if you’re looking for an online community that occasionally also has live events across the country.
 With happenings in New York, San Francisco, and Miami, you can meet up with fellow members in person or simply enjoy the community and all of the available resources online such as blog posts on Buddhism in recovery, how to date in early recovery, and tips on sticking to a healthier lifestyle.

-Disclosure: Hip Sobriety is the parent company of The Temper.
+Disclosure: Tempest is the parent company of The Temper.